Ferries to Finland

 Travel by ferry to Finland!
 Travelling to Finland couldn't be more relaxed than by ferry.
 This way you start your Finland holiday rested and without stress.

 There is a direct ferry connection from Travemünde to the Finnish capital Helsinki.
-Finland can also be reached from Estonia, Russia and Sweden on the following routes: Tallinn – Helsinki, St. Petersburg – Helsinki, Stockholm – Helsinki, Stockholm – Turku, Kapellskär – Naantali and Umea – Vaasa.
+In addition, Finland is also accessible from Estonia and Sweden on the following routes: Tallinn – Helsinki, Stockholm – Helsinki, Stockholm – Turku, Kapellskär – Naantali and Umea – Vaasa.

 Search & Book Ferries to Finland